This was a fun post to write. By combining the experiences of Tracey and myself we were able to build a 10-day road trip circumnavigating Nova Scotia.

 - Take a stroll up to the waterfall in Victoria Park.

-Day 11: Circumnavigating Nova Scotia Ends in Halifax – 1 Hour
+Day 11: Your Nova Scotia Road Trip Ends in Halifax – 1 Hour

-Halifax has so much to offer, from a four kilometer boardwalk along the harbour to microbreweries, cideries and distilleries to museums and art galleries to beaches and hiking trails to wonderful dining or picnic options, live music and festivals.
+Halifax has so much to offer, from a four kilometer boardwalk along the harbor to microbreweries, cideries, and distilleries to museums and art galleries to beaches and hiking trails to wonderful dining or picnic options, live music and festivals.
 Be sure to leave some time in your itinerary to enjoy it all.